IITM-SE-T19/soft-engg-project-jan-2024-se-jan-19/README.md

 # OSTS v2

-## _One stop all solution for your ticket management system powered by Discourse_
+## _One stop solution for your ticket management system powered by Discourse_

 This document extends the V1 document available in the same folder.